Creamy, Luxurious French Buttercream: Your Complete Guide

 WHY:

 Heating over a double boiler reduces the risk of overheating or heating a mixture too quickly.
-This method is commonly used for delicate preparations sensitive to temperature changes, such as chocolate, custards, and meringues.
+This method is commonly used for careful preparations sensitive to temperature changes, such as chocolate, custards, and meringues.
 It prevents direct contact with high heat, allowing the temperature to rise gently and gradually.

 HOW: